minhhh/UBootstrap.Webp/readme.md

 ## Usage

 The conversion from webp binary data to Unity textures is provided by the open-source project [webp-unity3d](https://github.com/minhhh/webp-unity3d). `UBootstrap.Webp` aims to provide wrapper components so that you can use seemlessly with `UIImage`, `RawImage`, `Sprite`, and `MeshRenderer`.
+In the case of `UIImage`, there's also a `UV Rect` property that you can use to slice the image, so there's little difference between `UIImage` and `RawImage` in the case of webp.

 There are example usage of these components in `Assets/Test/Test` and `Assets/Test/TestUI` scenes.

-To include `UBootstrap.Webp` into your project, you can use `npm` method of unity package manament described [here](https://github.com/minhhh/UBootstrap).
+To include `UBootstrap.Webp` into your project, you can use `npm` method of unity package management described [here](https://github.com/minhhh/UBootstrap).
 After installing this package, there's one extra step: Adding `--unsafe` to `Assets/smcr.rsp`.

 ## Changelog

+**0.0.3**

+* Fix type issue that caused `DllNotFoundException: webp`

 **0.0.2**

 * Bump version for `webp-unity3d v0.0.2`

 **0.0.1**